 Remove via Tarball

-To remove a tarball installation, delete the Waterfox directory, remove the symbolic link, delete the desktop entry, and clean up any remaining configuration files:
+To remove a tarball installation, delete the Waterfox directory, remove the symbolic link, delete the desktop entry, and optionally clean up the update script:

 sudo rm -rf /opt/waterfox